 Click here for a list of available disciplines by university in Argentina.

 Universidad de Buenos Aires: One of the oldest, largest (over 200,000 students), and most prestigious public institutions in Latin America, its history of social activism and political opposition during the era of dictatorship resulted in a decline from which it is now emerging.
 Students enroll in one of two faculties: humanities (FILO: filosofía y letras) or social sciences (FSOC: ciencias sociales).
 While UBA is a typical large urban university, coursework is nonetheless widely regarded as among the most demanding available; students are highly motivated and socially involved; and many courses are equivalent to two U.S. college courses.
 To view available courses click here.
 Under the Oferta Académica heading in the left-hand column, click the Carreras de grado link.
 Select either the "Ciencias Sociales" or "Filosofia y Letras" icon, scroll down to a subject you wish to take, and click the plan de estudios link to view a description of the department and its courses.

 For your convenience, some of the more popular subjects are linked below.
-While the course offerings are for 2012, the offerings should not change much in future years.
+While these are sample academic plans, the offerings should not change much in future years.

 Universidad Nacional de Córdoba: Founded in 1613, UNC is the oldest university in Argentina, and one of the oldest in the Americas.
 Centrally located in the city of Córdoba, the university is made up of 110,000 undergraduate and graduate students.
-UNC is truly a multidisciplinary university made up of twelve different schools including architecture, natural sciences, economics, humanities, mathematics, languages and psychology.
+UNC is truly a multidisciplinary university made up of twelve different schools including architecture, natural sciences, economics, humanities, mathematics, languages, and psychology.
 To access available click here for a PDF list of all departments.
-Click a department link and scroll down to find available courses.
+Click a department link and scroll down to find a sample list of available courses.